 One might take from the Massee pastorate – which was clearly a great success – that by the early 20th century First Baptist Church of Dayton had lined up on the conservative side of the great divide in American Protestantism.
 But as indicated above, First Baptist has historically resisted affiliating itself with one theological extreme or the other.
 So but twelve years after Massee left for Boston – in 1931 – the church hired Charles Seasholes as senior pastor.
 With a doctorate from Newton (now Andover Newton) Seminary, Seasholes was a charter member of the Roger Williams Fellowship, a liberal group in the American Baptist Convention that prized diversity of opinion on the denomination, and that was committed to the notion that “the New Testament is the all-sufficient ground of our faith and practice” (which of course D. S. Burnet and the Campbellites proclaimed at First Baptist in 1829, much to the consternation of the “faithful eight”!)
 Seasholes was also very involved in the ecumenical movement, even serving as a delegate to the initial meeting of the World Council of Churches in 1948.
 At First Baptist Seasholes introduced the practice of ministers and choir wearing robes and organized Wednesday evening lectures on world problems and Sunday evening book review discussions.
 He served on innumerable city committees and boards, helped bring Planned Parenthood to Dayton, and presided over Orville Wright’s funeral in January of 1948.

-Thanks to Rod’s faithful preaching and leadership, the work of a dedicated pastoral staff, and a good number of energetic laypersons, in the past thirteen years First Baptist has experienced tremendous renewal.
-After thirteen years, we now find ourselves in a time of change and transition, as Rod retired as our lead pastor in February of this year (2016).
-We are moving forward in faithfulness and in anticipation of all that God has in store for our church.
+Thanks to Rod’s faithful preaching and leadership, the work of a dedicated pastoral staff, and a good number of energetic laypersons, First Baptist has experienced tremendous renewal.
+We now find ourselves in a time of change and transition, following Dr. Kennedy’s retirement as our lead pastor in February of 2016.
+Still, we are moving forward in faithfulness and in anticipation of all that God has in store for our church.
 For all that has been we say, Thanks.
 And for all that will be we say, Yes.